inemtsev/hugo_blog/content/posts/kotlin-dsl-getting-started.md

 Without much effort we can create a small DSL that will allow us to write the following very succinctly:
 {{< gist inemtsev 6361f55fd9cd13d0934645ff39bf689a ResultingScheduleDSL.kt >}}

-There is nothing stopping you from doing logic, loops, etc - inside your DSL
+There is nothing stopping you from doing logic, loops, etc - inside your DSL:
 {{< gist inemtsev 6361f55fd9cd13d0934645ff39bf689a ResultingScheduleDSL2.kt >}}